anwarmamat/cmsc330spring21/project5b/README.md

 # UPDATES

 - April 30: Modified point 2 under "The Study" to correct instructions for completing survey.
+- May 4: Modified breed test to check child's walking speed against 1 instead of the cross of the parents'.

 # Project 5b: Turtles for sale!